 Introduction

 The causes of aging have been under investigation for many years.
 Some theories explain aging as an accumulation of cellular and molecular damage during lifespan (Johnson et al. 1999).
 For example, the free radical theory of aging suggests that oxidative damage to molecules results in aging, which happens due to reactive oxygen species (ROS) byproducts of different cellular processes like metabolism.
-The idea is that cellular processes could cause damages that result in imbalances in cellular components and imperfections of biomolecules (Gladyshev VN., 2012; Gladyshev VN., 2013), and that these damages lead to aging (Stadtman ER.,1992).
+The idea is that cellular processes could cause damages that result in imbalances in cellular components and imperfections of biomolecules (Gladyshev, 2012; Gladyshev, 2013), and that these damages lead to aging (Stadtman, 1992).
 Such damage-based theories of aging assume that aging is an unavoidable process, thus all organisms should age.
 However, some organisms do not age.
 In particular, organisms that reproduce by binary fission, such as unicellular bacteria, and organisms that reproduce by budding, such as hydra, seem to be able to avoid aging.
 Moreover, humans and other sexually reproducing organisms experience periods of life when mortality rates are stable, such as during development and during late adulthood, which suggest that there is no inevitable accumulation of molecular damage that causes aging.
 Replicative senescence theory of aging is similar to other theories of cellular aging.
 This theory expects organism’s aging happen due to changes in cellular function.
 In cellular aging, the decline and finally loss of cell division has been observed and a period identified as replicative senescence.
 When the population of cells in culture lost their ability to double during four weeks, cells are supposed to have reached “replicative senescence”.
 However, it does not mean that all cells in the population lost their division ability, just that the majority have.
 Based on the replicative senescence theory of aging whole organisms must age because cells age. while there is some evidence against this theory.
 As an example, interspecies comparisons demonstrate that population doubling rates differ with the species, but difference in population doubling rates was not correlated with different species life span.